Blog

 Backpack: Choose a backpack with a capacity of 20-30 litres.
 It should have padded shoulder straps and a waist belt for comfort.

 Water: Stay hydrated.
-Carry at least 2 litres of water.
+Carry at least 2 liters of water.
 A hydration bladder can be very convenient.

 Food: Pack lightweight, high-energy snacks like nuts, dried fruit, energy bars, and sandwiches.